Location: Baisoara, Romania.

 – 5 min warm up: especially the forearms, head, shoulders, hips and back should be loosened and warmed up right.
 Whoever starts after a warm up will not get tired arms immediately and will not get hurt as easily by an early crash!

-– Check GPS: Track of the day is up?
+– Check GPS/Phone: Track of the day is up?
 Batteries charged?
 Charger OK?
 Protective film on the GPS screen good enough?
 GPS mount ok?
 GPS should not be vibrating!
 Tracks are pre-stored in red, your own track should save in black!
 Check settings!
 Better go entire race with GPS display-light on 100% “on”!
 This gives more contrast, but beware when driving with batteries.
 The light sucks them out fast!

 – Tire pressure: Different opinions exist.
 I personally ride in races with 0.5 to 0.6 PSI in the front, rear 0.4 to 0.5 PSI.
 Less pressure makes fast driving un-secure and might cause (tubeless)tires from slipping down from the rim (Badlocks we no longer use because the tires are damaged so quickly).
 Other pilots race with less pressure to have more grip.